What does a good AI use case look like?

-by Öykü Işık Published 5 April 2022 in Brain circuits • 2 min read
+by Öykü Işık Published April 5, 2022 in Brain Circuits • 2 min read

 Cyberattacks are part of the reality of doing business in today’s world, so any organization –whether large or small – needs to have a plan in place in terms of how they will handle a security breach when it occurs.